falcosecurity/libs/driver/README.VERSION.md

 ## When to increment

-**major version**: increment when the probe API becomes incompatible with previous userspace versions
+**major version**: increment when the driver API becomes incompatible with previous userspace versions

 **minor version**: increment when new features are added but existing features remain compatible